dxvo/Rice_Hw1/README.md

 <h3>Process</h3>
 - Conditional formating state column: _"successful"-> Red; "failed"-> Yellow; "cancelled" -> Green and "live" -> Blue <br />
-<br />  - A new column called percent funded is create.
+- A new column called percent funded is create.
 The colum values is calculated as pledged/goal. three-color scale.
 The cell values are colored  using a three-color scale. dark shade of red for 0 - transitioning to green at 100 - blue at 200.<br />
-<br />  - New column "Average donation" is created to track how much on average each investor funds the project <br />
+- New column "Average donation" is created to track how much on average each investor funds the project <br />
 <br />  - Column category and and sub-category  are used to split the colum category and Sub-category into 2 parts.
 For exmaple: film & video/television will be split into film & video as category and television as sub-category <br />
 <br />  - New sheet with pivot table is used to analyze how many projects were "successful," "failed," "cancelled," or are currently "live" per category.
 A pivot chart filter by country is also created<br />
 <br />  - New sheet with pivot table is used to analyze how many projects were "successful," "failed," "cancelled," or are currently "live" per sub-category <br />